 - If awarded a grant, final reports are due within 30 days after completing the project

-Microgrants may be used to defray expenses for costs for materials such as hardware, software, storage and web hosting, artists’ supplies, building materials, travel, stipends for off-campus expertise, and fees for course training.
-They may also be applied to other expenses related to multimedia projects, performances, exhibits and guest artists.
+Microgrant funds may be used to defray the cost of hardware or software (if not already available on campus), data storage and web hosting, artists’ supplies, building materials, travel, stipends for off-campus expertise, course training fees, and other expenses related to multimedia projects, performances, exhibits and guest artists.

 Proposed budgets should not exceed $500.
 Applications will be evaluated on the basis of their substance and innovative character and the project’s feasibility within its stated timeframe.
 An application might, for instance, request funding for:

-- the acquisition of microcomputers such as Arduino or Raspberry Pi to build interactive digital art installations
+- the acquisition of microcontrollers such as Arduino or Raspberry Pi to build an interactive digital art installation

 - travel to a conference to learn metadata and coding standards for a digital installation on, say, trade in the Pre-Columbian Americas